-Fear in the Workplace and How it is Affecting Your Health
+Fear of Failure in the Workplace and How it Affects Your Health

-After coaching many nurses (and other individuals), the universal fear that seems to rear its ugly head and do the most damage in both our work, and at home, is the fear of not being good enough.
+Of these universal fears, the one that seems to rear its ugly head and do the most damage in the workplace and home is the fear of not being good enough.

 So many people, it seems, do not feel good enough, and are constantly striving to fit in and be like someone else.